 - Provide balances transportation options and spacious parks and open space.

 Construction of Denver's largest neighborhood broke ground in 2001.
 Over the last two decades, this development has become synonymous with an urban neighborhood that boasts award-winning parks, pools, schools and a diverse array of people, homes and lifestyles.
-The 80238 has become a true urban oasis.
+In 2020 the community came together to rename the 12 developed neighborhoods to Denver's CENTRAL PARK NEIGHBORHOOD .
+Built as Denver's world class International airport, now as Denver's Historic Airport District and a true urban oasis.
 The estimated 30,000 residents are at the heart of this success, helping create the spirit, personality and quality of life that are palpable just by walking down the street.
 It stands as a model for urban redevelopment worldwide.
 Buzzing with bike races, farmers markets and concerts in the park, now thrives at a grassroots level thanks to residents and business owners each adding their own touch.
 It has become a place that’s far better than anyone could have planned.